Warao in Venezuela

 What Are Their Lives Like?

-The Warao have always been hunters and fishermen who gather wild plants for food.
+The Warao hunt, fish and gather wild plants for food.
 They also grow cassava, sugarcane, chili peppers, watermelons and plantains.
-There is a wild plant known as the Mauritia palm that provides them with sap for an alcoholic beverage.
-They also eat its fruit and use its fiber to make hammocks and clothes.
+The Mauritia palm, a wild plant, provides them with sap used for a fermented drink.
+They also use the fruit for food and the fiber for craft.

 What Are Their Beliefs?